Dhakeshwari Temple: Exterior view

 Within the premises of the Dhakeswari there are temples of two types of architecture.
 The ancient one is of the Pancharatna Goddess Durga's which lost its actual look after the renovation work.
 Bradly Bird wrote this at the beginning of this century.
 Other than this there are four Shiv Temples.
-According to hearsay, in the 16th century King Mansing built these temples by laying four Shiv Lingas there.
-But this information seems to be unreliable.
-The fusion of Bangla chowchala and shikor temple is notice in the architecture of Dhakeshawri.
-Ratan Lal Chakraborti in an article mentioned that "the structure and architecture of it is like a Buddhist Pagoda".
-From this he assumed that the temple was probably built in the 10th century.

 Dhakeshwari Temple in the 19th century is described by Ridoynath Majumder.
 He wrote that it was overgrown by jungle and in its north the Urdu road went westward towards Pilkhana and at its south west was Mirpur road.
 At its south there was a wood and Urdu bazar was at the east.

 Interior view

 The temple was panchoratno, at its front Natamandir and around it there is a row of rooms and a big pond and nahobottola gate through which elephants used to pass.
 To the east there are tombs of some saints who used to pray or meditate at the temple.
 Outside the temple there are 5–6 pagodas with a shib linga.
-The priest of Dhakeshawri temple used pray every day.
-The deity is doshobhuja.
+The priest of Dhakeshwari temple used pray every day.
 It is believed that the representation of the deity is made of gold.
 At the left and right side of the deity there are some other murti.
 Like many ancient temples its inside is dark.
 To see the deity light is to be arranged.
-The temple is owned by many because it is bought by the new caretaker from the old caretakers.
-Jotindramohan bought it in 1901.
-Dhakeshawri is crowded but it is an abode of peace.
-The low sound of the tongue mixes with the evening light and tune of temple bell and make the peaceful environment a happy event.